EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Review Approach Summary of EEG-FMs

 \subsection{Search Strategy}

-We conducted a comprehensive search across various web platforms, including Google Scholar, arXiv, DBLP, IEEE Xplore, bioRxiv, and medRxiv, to identify relevant research in journals, conferences, workshops, and preprints.
-We limited our search query to \textbf{EEG "Foundation Model"}.
-We then removed duplicate instances and manually reviewed the title, abstract, and introduction sections to confirm relevant EEG-FMs by identifying phrases similar to \textit{"We developed an EEG foundation model…"} and \textit{"The proposed approach forms the basis for an EEG foundation model…"}.
-We note that our search starts from the year 2021 -- the year the term \textit{Foundation Model} was introduced~\cite{bommasani2021opportunities} -- and includes studies that were published or archived on or before September 30th, 2024.
+We conducted a comprehensive search across various web platforms, including Google Scholar, arXiv, DBLP, IEEE Xplore, PubMed, bioRxiv, and medRxiv, to identify relevant research in journals, conferences, workshops, and preprints. \textcolor{black}{We limited our search query, (``EEG'' AND ``Foundation Model''}), to identify FMs that were developed primarily for scalp or intracranial EEG modalities.
+Our search starts from the year 2021 -- the year the term \textit{Foundation Model} was introduced \cite{bommasani2021opportunities} -- and includes studies that were published or archived until September 30th, 2024.
+We then removed duplicate instances and manually reviewed the title, abstract, and introduction sections to confirm relevant EEG-FMs by identifying phrases to the effect of \textit{"We developed an EEG foundation model…"} and \textit{"The proposed approach forms the basis for an EEG foundation model…"}.
+It is important to note that we excluded studies that, a) propose individual components that are building blocks of foundation models (e.g., pretraining strategies, spatio-temporal feature encoders), but not functional off-the-shelf foundation models, and b) finetune existing EEG-FMs to derive task-specific models.
+Furthermore, our review does not include multi-modal foundation models and sleep foundation models developed using polysomnography (PSG) data ~\cite{thapa2024sleepfm, ogg2024self}.
+Nonetheless, we briefly discuss two sleep foundation models published during the same time frame in the supplement for interested readers.
+Using those search criteria, we identified nine EEG-FMs, Neuro-GPT \cite{cui2024neuro}, Brant \cite{zhang2024brant}, BIOT \cite{yang2024biot}, EEGFormer \cite{chen2024eegformer}, LaBraM \cite{jiang_large_2024}, Mentality \cite{panchavati2024mentality}, NeuroLM \cite{jiang_neurolm_2024}, FoME \cite{shi_fome_2024}, and BrainWave \cite{yuan2024brainwavebrainsignalfoundation}.
+In addition, we also included BrainBERT because of its common presence as a baseline in other EEG-FM evaluations~\cite{zhang2024brant, chen2024eegformer, shi_fome_2024, yuan2024brainwavebrainsignalfoundation}.

-In addition to the set of foundation models identified above, we also included BrainBERT because of its common utilization as a baseline model in other EEG-FM evaluations~\cite{zhang2024brant, chen2024eegformer, shi_fome_2024, yuan2024brainwavebrainsignalfoundation}.
-Furthermore, our review does not include foundation models developed on polysomnography (PSG) data~\cite{thapa2024sleepfm, van2024generative}, which are FMs designed specifically for sleep analysis.
-While it is possible to extract EEG representations from these FMs, they are not generalizable enough for broader EEG tasks since sleep EEG layouts do not cover the full extent of the head.